jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

   A classic hydraulic jump (Froude number 1 = 6) and Reynolds number 1 of 210,000 is simulated with both OpenFOAM and FLOW-3D and compared to experimental data designed for this purpose.
 THe conclusion is that both CFD codes represent the hydraulic jump variables accurately.
 There is difference in velocity distributiona nd pressure fluctuation differences but in general

 ### References
+Bayon-Barrachina and P.A.
+Lopez-Jimenez, Numerical analysis of hydraulic jumps using OpenFOAM, J. Hydroinformatics 17(4), 662-278, 2015.

+Cifani, P., Michalek, W.R., Priems, G.J.M., Kuerten, J.G.M., van der Geld, C.W.M. and Geurts, B.J, A comparison between the surface compression method and an interface reconstruction method for the VOF approach, Computers and Fluids, 136, 421-435, 2016.

 Granger, R.A., Fluid Mechanics, Dover, 1995.